ysob64/CBAL/README.md

  * time : display the current local time.
  * exit : exit this program, IMPORTANT TO USE instead of ctrl+C !!!

-As you may see, there is no search command since 'run' automatically search the app. by matching them.
+As you may see, there is no search command since 'run' automatically search the app by matching them.
-If more than one app. match the research, then it displays all app that matched the typed text.
+If more than one app match the research, then it displays all app that matched the typed text.

 Arguments
 --